 Acrosome and membrane integrities

-Assessment of acrosome integrity was carried out in a formalin citrate solution (96 mL 2.9% sodium citrate and 4 mL 37% formaldehyde) as earlier described (Ahmad et al., 2003) to identify the acrosome that showed a normal apical ridge of sperm cells using a Celestron Penta View LCD digital microscope (400x magnification).
-Fructose (9 g) plus sodium citrate (4.9 g) mixed with 1000 mL of distilled water was used as a hypo-osmotic swelling test to assess the membrane integrity of the sperm cells as described by Zubair et al. (2013).
+Assessment of acrosome integrity was carried out in a formalin citrate solution (96 ml 2.9% sodium citrate and 4 ml 37% formaldehyde) as earlier described (Ahmad et al., 2003) to identify the acrosome that showed a normal apical ridge of sperm cells using a Celestron Penta View LCD digital microscope (400x magnification).
+Fructose (9 g) plus sodium citrate (4.9 g) mixed with 1000 ml of distilled water was used as a hypo-osmotic swelling test to assess the membrane integrity of the sperm cells as described by Zubair et al. (2013).
 This is used to observe swelled spermatozoa that showed a coiled tail as against those with the intact plasma membrane under a Celestron Penta View LCD digital microscope (400x magnification).

 Malondialdehyde